C++98 OOP: Deep Dive into Classes and Objects

 }6.2 The Cascading Effect of const Correctness

 const correctness has a very important characteristic—it is "contagious."
-If your function declares a const reference parameter, then through that reference you can only call const member functions.
-And if those const member functions return references to other objects, those references should also be const.
-This cascading effect might seem a bit annoying, but it actually helps you build a very strong "read-only safety net."
+If your function declares a const reference parameter, we can only call const member functions through that reference.
+Furthermore, if those const member functions return references to other objects, those references should also be const.
+While this cascading effect might seem annoying, it actually helps us build a very strong "read-only safety net."

-Let's look at a practical example in an embedded scenario—a sensor reading class with caching:
+Let's look at a practical example in an embedded context—a sensor reading class with a cache:

 class TemperatureSensor {